 State and local program staff are responsible for maintaining a record for each assessment training they conduct.
 This will include original agendas, sign-in sheets, and evaluations in hard-copy or electronic form.
-State staff will enter state training data and local program staff will enter local program training data in the staff person's LACES personnel record.
+State adult education staff will enter state training data and local WIOA Title II program staff will enter local program training data in the staff person's LACES personnel record.
+WIOA Title I providers must be prepared to share training data on staff upon DLLR or USDOL request.

-D. ASSESSMENT RESOURCES
+D.ASSESSMENT RESOURCES